-1.14 The EIRs do not affect the Group's existing statutory obligations in respect of the handling of information, such as those found in the General Data Protection Regulation (EU) 2016/679.
+1.14 The EIRs do not affect the Group's existing statutory obligations in respect of the handling of information, such as those found in the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (EU GDPR) as it forms part of the law of Scotland by virtue of section 3 of the European Union (Withdrawal) Act 2018.
 However, any other law or enactment would prevent environmental information being disclosed does not apply under the EIRs and that environmental information must still be disclosed.